About Donato Soviero

 The guitarist and composer has been playing music since the age of twelve.
 By high school, he had already set course as a jazz musician.
 His formal jazz studies began at the University of Miami, and later he earned a bachelor’s degree from George Mason University.

 Donato has appeared with top local and national artists in the Washington D.C. area since 1982, and led his own groups in the United States, Europe and the Caribbean.
 He has appeared at the Kennedy Center for the Performing Arts, Wolf Trap, and the Carter Barron Amphitheater, where he opened for Poncho Sanchez and the late Tito Puente.
-Mr. Soviero has also led bands in D.C. venues such as Blues Alley, Twins Jazz, the Bohemian Caverns, the Smithsonian Jazz Café, Bethesda Jazz and Blues, and many Jazz festivals.
+Mr. Soviero has also led bands in D.C. venues such as Blues Alley, Twins Jazz, the Bohemian Caverns, the Smithsonian Jazz Café, Bethesda Jazz and Blues, and several Jazz festivals.
 He has been a member of the Smithsonian Jazz Masterworks Orchestra, as well as co-led (w/ Jeff Antoniuk) the Jazz-fusion group, MARS 4tet.
 He’s played for several Presidents, and at the State Department for the Thelonious Monk Institute.
 Mr. Soviero has been the recipient of awards, including a 1994 TAP Award from the D.C.
 Commission of the Arts and Humanities and a 1995 GIA Fellowship from the National Endowment for the Arts.

 Please click below for Bio pdf.